kjhall01/xcast/README.md

   <h3 align="center">XCast: A Gridpoint-Wise Statistical Modeling Library for the Earth Sciences </h3>

   XCast is a free and open source (passion) project designed to help Earth Scientists scale single-point-in-space regression approaches to spatial gridded data using the popular Earth Science data tool, Xarray.
-XCast provides a set of tools useful for manipulating and preprocessing Xarray datasets, and implements a framework for training statistical models and making predictions that mirrors those of the underlying traditional Python statistical tools.
+XCast provides a set of tools useful for manipulating and preprocessing Xarray datasets, and implements a
+"fit-predict" training and prediction framework similar to those of its underlying Python statistical tools.
 XCast is designed to be high-performance, intuitive, and easily extensible.
-XCast is meant to bridge the gap between the two-dimensional world of Python Data Science (Samples x Features), and the four-dimensional world of climate data (Samples x Features x Latitude x Longitude).
+It is our hope that XCast will serve to bridge the gap between the two-dimensional world of Python Data Science (Samples x Features), and the four-dimensional world of climate data (Samples x Features x Latitude x Longitude).
     <br />
     <a href="https://github.com/kjhall01/xcast/"><strong>Explore the docs »</strong></a>
     <br />